 Only 23.8% of the firms reported challenges in renewing business or generating repeat orders.
 However, farming new deals from existing customers and penetrating other business units are proving to be challenging for sales teams.

-This challenge should raise the red flag for management – what characteristics and skills do salespeople need to grow existing customers that are different than the past?
+This challenge should raise the red flag for management – what essential sales skills and characteristics do professional salespeople need to grow existing customers that are different than the past?
 In other words, what are top performers doing these days to be top performers and differentiate themselves?
 Markets and the environment have changed.
 The criteria for high performance must be modified.
 Selection standards and development must evolve to keep pace.
 The essential competencies required by salespeople are different.

 Sales skills such as prospecting, qualifying, and closing were often enough to achieve top sales in the past.
 But with a new playing field and new rules of engagement, new skills are needed.
 The four top competencies delivering maximum impact based on new research by SHL include: